-- 6 Q. Can OG&E rely on the SPP Integrated Marketplace to cover its capacity needs? - A. No. The SPP IM is an energy market only and not a capacity market.
+Q. Can OG&E rely on the SPP IM to cover its capacity needs?

+16 A. No. The SPP IM is an energy market only and not a capacity market.
 Thus, OG&E cannot rely on the SPP IM to cover its capacity needs should it fall short in any year.

-OG&E remains responsible for ensuring that it has adequate capacity either from OG&E units or from firm contracts for capacity from other resources to meet its projected peak
+17 18 OG&E remains responsible for ensuring that it has adequate capacity either from OG&E units or from firm contracts for capacity to meet its projected peak load requirements, 19 including a reserve margin of 12%.
+20